ChainAgnostic/CAIPs/CAIPs/caip-27.md

 Upon succesful validation, the respondent will submit or route the request to the targeted network.
 If the targeted network returns a response to the respondent, the respondent MAY forward this response to the caller.
+Constraints on, metadata about, or envelopes for response-forwarding MAY be set by namespace profiles of this CAIP.

+Similarly, error messages depend on the design of a given namespace, and MAY be defined by a namespace profile of this CAIP.

 ## Links